cceckman/startup-showdown/writeup/1-hello-bench.md

 **All of these are very fast.** 60fps video is \\( 1000 / 60 = 16.66... \\)
 milliseconds per frame.
-Python is the only one of these that would have trouble _starting a new process every frame_ and keeping up... at least, as far as the startup goes.
+Python is the only one of these that would have trouble _starting a new process every frame_ and keeping up... if it's not really doing anything during execution.

 ## Let me know what you think!